codefresh-io/cap-docs.codefresh.io/_docs/administration/access-control.md

 ---
 Access control defines the access policy for resources within an enterprise.
-In CSDP, access control to an entity is derived from the entity type, that can be categorized into one of the following:
+In CSDP, access control to an entity is derived from the entity type, which we can categorize into one of the following:

 * **GitOps-controlled entities**
-  These are entities whose entire lifecyle - creation, update, and deletion, are fully GitOps-controlled.
+  Entities whose entire lifecyle - creation, update, and deletion, are fully GitOps-controlled.
   Examples of such entities in CSDP include:
   * Runtimes
   * Git Sources